What to do in Tasmania

 Although it’s not all technically a national park, the Tarkine feels like one, with very little human development in a land that feels as though nature has taken over.
 As well as walking trails for hikers, there are waterways for kayaks and riverboat cruises.
 There’s also a high concentration of important Aboriginal heritage sites.

-The tiny coastal township of Arthur River is where you’ll find the aptly name viewpoint ‘The Edge of the World’.
+The tiny coastal township of Arthur River is where you’ll find the aptly named viewpoint ‘The Edge of the World’.
 Arthur River is also a good base to explore the Tarkine region, with access to the forest and the beach.

 For the adventurous, there are a few touring routes that lead into different parts of the Tarkine and to some of the remote settlements, each with their own unique stories.